headshot2017/ddnet-ps2/README.md

 To compile, install the latest build of [PS2DEV](https://github.com/ps2dev/ps2dev) from the [Actions page](https://github.com/ps2dev/ps2dev/actions/workflows/compilation.yml) (it's easier than building it yourself, I say from experience), set up the necessary PS2SDK environment variables, and run `make`.

+NOTE: The game is very laggy and is in need of optimization such as:
+* Drawing a list of primitives directly instead of individual primitives
+* Making use of the vector units

 Original README follows

 [![DDraceNetwork](http://ddnet.tw/ddnet-small.png)](http://ddnet.tw) [![Build Status](https://circleci.com/gh/ddnet/ddnet/tree/master.png)](https://circleci.com/gh/ddnet/ddnet)